dannymhmdi/game-app-golang/markdown/cloud-native-applications.md

 # what is cloud native means?
 It means high access to infinite resourses.
-Imagine you have an application which user upload-download files if your hard goes fool what do you do? but when you use a cloud service like AWS it has a s3 or minIO service for storing file and you dont need to worry about file storing infrastructure this service is high available means AWS itself make backup of files.
+Imagine you have an application which user upload-download files if your hard goes full what do you do? but when you use a cloud service like AWS it has a s3 or minIO service for storing file and you dont need to worry about file storing infrastructure this service is high available means AWS itself make backup of files.